LiamOswald/IMPACT_DNN_Truncation_Emulator/README.md

 This code base is a direct source code reference for the manuscript "Flexible Bit-Truncation Memory for Approximate Applications on the Edge"

-This codebase is the direct product of the work from Dr. William Oswald, and Dr. md.
+This codebase is the direct product of the work from Dr. William Oswald, and Dr. Md.
 Bipul Hossain.

 The structure of this codebase is as follows:
 ## notebook_examples